GrigorySamokhin/Landmark-Image-Retrieval/README.md

-#  Landmark Image Classification with K Nearest Neighbours & CBIR
+#  Landmark Image Classification with K Nearest Neighbours | CBIR | VLAD + SIFT

 A program uses the content of an image, to search for the most similar images in a database.
 In order to find the closest match, the system must use an algorithm to efficiently find key "descriptors" for an image that can be used to compare to the descriptors of images in the database.